SEMICeu/Wikibase/README.md

 As this is technically more advanced, it will be demonstrated through a live demo.
 A graphical interface on top of WikibaseSync is also being developed.

+For instance, find a concept that is present in Wikidata, like [PwC](https://www.wikidata.org/wiki/Q488048), but not in the [EU Knowledge Graph](https://linkedopendata.eu/).
+To import this concept into the EU KG, simply use the following command:

+`python import_one.py Q488048`

+It will pull all statements from Wikidata and create a new item in the EU KG.
+The two items can then be kept in sync.

 ## Batch ingestion with OpenRefine

 See [this tutorial](refine.md).